dboddie-canonical-work/disgorged-docs/flutter-applications.rst

 If you don’t want your command prefixed you can request an alias for it on the `Snapcraft forum <https://snapcraft.io/docs/process-for-aliases-auto-connections-and-tracks>`__.
 These are set up automatically when your snap is installed from the Snap Store.

-The :ref:``extensions`` keyword is used to easily incorporate Flutter’s common set of requirements.
-See `Snapcraft extensions <snapcraft-extensions>` for further details.
+The ``extensions`` keyword is used to easily incorporate Flutter’s common set of requirements.
+See :ref:`Snapcraft extensions <snapcraft-extensions>` for further details.

 If your application is intended to run as a service you simply add the line ``daemon: simple`` after the command keyword.
 This will automatically keep the service running on install, update, and reboot.